How You Can Help

 There are many valuable ways to become involved:

-4. Adopt from Local Holding Facilities
+- Adopt from BLM Holding Facilities and/or rescues

 If you would like to volunteer your time helping out the Onaqui horses and the range please drop us a line that includes your name, availability and contact information and you will be added to our database and will receive communication on coordinated efforts to make the range cleaner and safer for our beloved wild horses.

-Next range cleanup event is
+Next event TBD

 Donate